VRChat: Overview

 VRChat is also capable of running in "desktop mode" without a VR headset, which is controlled using either a mouse and keyboard, gamepad, or touchscreen device.
 Some limitations exist in desktop mode, such as the inability to freely move an avatar's limbs, or perform interactions that require more than one hand.

-The paid VRChat Plus subscription provides extra features such as more slots for "favorite" avatars, profile pictures, and the ability to attach an in-game photo to an invite request.
+The paid VRChat Plus (VRC+) subscription provides extra features such as more slots for "favorite" avatars, profile pictures, and the ability to attach an in-game photo to an invite request.
 Other exclusive features for subscribers have been added since launch, including additional theming options for the user interface, and custom emojis and stickers.
 In March 2025, several new Plus-exclusive features were launched in beta, including a virtual dolly for the in-game camera, a flyable camera drone, and "Selfie Expression"—a feature that allows users in desktop mode to use a webcam to give their avatar facial motion tracking without needing to use a VR headset.